Tierra Peru, N1 8LY

 - 164 Essex Road, N1 8LY

-The decor is modern rather than cosy, with a hardwood floor, light-coloured walls, and black chairs/tables photos.
-There's a bar at the far end, surmounted by a large flatscreen.
+The decor is modern rather than cosy, with a hardwood floor and dark-varnished wooden tables.
+Colourfully striped cushions are arranged along the banquette seating.
+The light-coloured walls are decorated with framed photos, decoupage, painted designs, and wood carvings, and there's a bar at the far end, surmounted by a large flatscreen.
 It's not a large space, seating perhaps around 30 people.

-Kake, Ewan, and a friend visited on a weekday evening in February 2012.
-We hadn't booked, but there was no problem finding us a table.
+We've visited twice now.
+When Kake, Ewan, and a friend visited on a weekday evening in February 2012 we hadn't booked, but there was no problem finding us a table.
 Music was playing, which along with the many shiny surfaces and the conversation of other diners, made it a little hard to hear at times.